← Back to Malbork Castle Tickets

 By train from Warsaw

-Direct PKP Intercity ~3h each way [VERIFY peak-day frequency].
+Direct PKP Intercity ~3h each way with frequency varying by season.
 Doable as a long day trip; many prefer to stay overnight in Gdańsk.

 By train from Berlin

-Typically routed via Tczew with one change, total ~6–7 hours [VERIFY current connection].
+Typically routed via Tczew with one change, total travel time approximately 6–7 hours though schedules vary; check current connections with the operator.
 Most visitors fly into Gdańsk instead.

 By car